Key Points

 Figure 9: A Balancing Loop

 The most interesting aspect of this CLD is that this company is using overtime as a method to put this process into balance.
-Balancing loop (B1) in Figure 9 shows that by increasing the amount of overtime, the company is able to have more employees available to work by basically having them work extra hours, thereby increasing their manpower without adding more people.
-Though this might work in the short run, it will have severe negative consequences in the near future.
+The balancing loop (B1) in Figure 9 shows that by increasing the amount of overtime, the company can have more employees available to work by basically having them work extra hours, thereby increasing their manpower without adding more people.
+Though this might work in the short run, it will have severe negative consequences shortly.

 Here are a few ideas: